benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- We can combine this with the 3rd option for `fallback: 'blocking'` to provide a different experience
+- We can combine `revalidate` with the 3rd option for `fallback:`...
+  - `'blocking'` to provide a different user experience
 - If you remember, `false` meant that requested pages that were not pre-rendered are a 404
   - And `true` meant that non-pre-rendered pages can be requested...
-  - but it'll show a fallback loading UI while it pre-renders
+  - but the user will see a fallback loading UI while Next pre-renders in the background
 - With `'blocking'`, it won't show the fallback UI
-  - But instead wait to update the UI until the new page has been pre-rendered by the server
+- Instead Next waits to update the UI until the new page has been pre-rendered by the server
   - So it kinda sorta feels like SSR
   - But we still get the cacheability of SSG
   - It's a hybrid
+  - Vercel calls it "dynamic at the speed of static"

 /////
 <!-- .slide: data-background="url(../../img/nextjs/salamander-michaela-klikova-izRfVtrRX30-unsplash.jpg) no-repeat top" data-background-size="cover" -->